jiinjeong/CSVolunteer/README.md

   while condition:
     print("Do something.")
 ```
-* **Examples**:
-Before the body of the `while` loop executes, the condition is reevaluated.
+* **Example**: Before the body of the `while` loop executes, the condition is re-evaluated.
 In the example below, the condition is `counter < 10`.
 If the condition evaluates to true, the body is executed.
 Otherwise, `counter = 10` and the body does not execute.
 ```python
   # prints values 0 to 9
   counter = 0